The Foundation Year Network (FYN) holds workshops across the academic year.

 The FYN is committed to supporting inclusive attendance for its members at Network events including workshops.
 To support FYN members who would not otherwise be able to attend such events, the Network maintains a Conference Attendance Bursary Fund.

-For the academic year 2021-22, all workshops will be virtual.
-Further details and information on how to join will be sent out nearer to the time of each event.
-Ensure you join us to get further information.
+Further details and information on how to join in will be sent out nearer the time of each event.
+Please contact Tracey Coppins (email@example.com), the Workshop Co-ordinator, for further information.

 26th January 2022 – Equality, Diversity and Inclusion